 - Visit schools: open houses, school functions, tours, sports events.

-- Create a calendar, chart, or spreadsheet to track important dates and requirements.
+- Track important dates and requirements.

 - Plan ahead; you’d be surprised how long each step can take.